You Won't See Trump's Taxes Before Election Day, But He Could Face Bigger Problems

 "Wherever they may lead" is pretty expansive and shows why Trump is so irritated by all of this.

-There are some clues from Trump's former lawyer and fixer Michael Cohen's congressional testimony from last year.
+There are some clues from last year's congressional testimony from Trump's former lawyer and fixer, Michael Cohen.

 "It was my experience that Mr. Trump inflated his total assets when it served his purposes, such as trying to be listed among the wealthiest people in Forbes, and deflated his assets to reduce his real estate taxes," Cohen said.